flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-prior.md

 3. **Content Formatting**:
     - MUST use structured Markdown for feedback with clear section headings.
-    - MUST organize critiques clearly with bullet points or numbered lists.
+    - SHOULD organize critiques clearly with bullet points or numbered lists where appropriate.

 4. **References and Context**:
     - SHOULD employ direct WikiLinks for referencing other Zettels, advising on thematic content division where necessary.